1925 Old Peachtree Rd NE

 Lawrenceville, GA 30043

 Walk-ins are welcome though we do limit the number of walk-ins we see on a daily basis.
-We highly recommend you call the office first to see if there are any slots available.
-If you do walk into the office without calling first, please be aware that there is no guarantee you will be seen the same day as it all depends on how many walk-ins have already walked-in before you.
+We currently do not take walk-ins between 11:00 a.m. - 1:00 p.m. or after 3:30 p.m.
+We highly recommend you call the office first to see if there are any walk-in slots available.
+If you do walk into the office without calling first, please be aware that there is no guarantee you will be seen the same day as it all depends on how many walk-ins have already walked in before you.

-If you have traveled recently, have been in contact with anyone who has traveled, or in contact with anyone with COVID-19 in the past 2 weeks, DO NOT COME INTO THE OFFICE.
-Please call the office instead.
+If you have traveled recently, have been in contact with anyone who has traveled, or in contact with anyone with COVID-19 in the past 2 weeks, please wear a mask before coming into the office.

 Our office does carry the COVID-19 PCR Test and is equipped to handle possible COVID-19 cases.
 Our office can also test for possible previous exposure that has resolved or is still resolving.
 THIS BLOOD TEST IS NOT INTENDED TO DIAGNOSE ACTIVE INFECTION.